-For nearly a century, USAA (full name: United Services Automobile Association) has offered an ever-growing suite of financial products to active-duty and retired members of the U.S. Armed Forces and their family members.
+For nearly a century, USAA (United Services Automobile Association) has offered an ever-growing suite of financial products to active-duty and retired members of the U.S. Armed Forces and their family members.
 According to its website, the San Antonio-based private organization was started, back in 1922, by 25 military officers who couldn’t find an insurance company willing to cover their vehicles.

 Today, USAA hawks everything from brokerage and retirement accounts to flood insurance, through about a dozen subsidiaries.
 USAA itself – the parent company of these subsidiaries – is member-owned, structured under Texas law as an inter-insurance exchange.
 This is a cooperative model, as opposed to a traditional corporation.
 All members can purchase insurance through this structure.
 As a member who owns a slice of the company, you’re eligible to receive a share of USAA’s annual profits.

 Because USAA has only 20 or so offices in North America and Europe (London and Frankfurt, Germany), USAA conducts most of its business online or over the phone.
 If you’re a member of the military or are part of a military family, USAA is for you – literally.

 Though USAA has changed a lot since the 1920s, it retains an unwavering focus on its original niche: service members and their families.
 Unfortunately, this means that huge swathes of the U.S. population don’t qualify for membership.

 The following groups are eligible to join USAA:

 - Active-Duty, Retired, and Honorably Separated Personnel.
 If you’re a current or former service member without a dishonorable discharge, you’re eligible for membership.

 - Cadets and Midshipmen.
 This includes cadets and midshipmen at service academies and individuals participating in the ROTC program.